Šta bi dao da si na mom mjestu: New Year's performance for Tito

 There have been reports in Yugoslav press that Bijelo Dugme's performance for Tito may have had something, at least in part, with the band manager Mihaljek's sudden firing that occurred weeks prior.
-Mihaljek reportedly got contacted in December 1975 by Tito's representatives from the Yugoslav presidential protocol who weren't aware about him no longer representing the band.
+Mihaljek was reportedly contacted in December 1975 by Tito's Yugoslav presidential protocol staffers who weren't aware about Mihaljek no longer representing the band.
 Knowing that Bijelo Dugme had already been booked for a lucrative New Year's show in Belgrade and being aware that a verbal commitment to the Yugoslav Presidency would have to be honoured one way or another (even if it meant canceling the already arranged Belgrade appearance to the band's financial detriment), Mihaljek reportedly decided to get back at his former clients by accepting the presidential invitation despite not being authorized to do so.
 Discussing Mihaljek's reportedly underhanded role in the band's performance for Tito, journalist Dušan Vesić said: "Even if Mihaljek managed to exact some revenge by making them lose all that money, he unwittingly ended up doing them a long term favour because being seen performing for Tito sent a powerful implicit signal to all the executive aparatchiks on Yugoslav television that the band is now untouchable when it comes to TV appearances in Yugoslavia".